Prairie Cascade Willow

 Salix x 'Prairie Cascade'

-Willow — Prairie Cascade, Weeping (Salix x 'Prairie Cascade') is a tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
-It matures to about 35–45 ft tall and 30–40 ft wide, and needs high water.
+Prairie Cascade Willow (Salix x 'Prairie Cascade') is a tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
+It matures to about 35–45 ft tall and 30–40 ft wide, fast-growing, needs high water, and prefers full sun.

 Photos